jetbrains-academy/keddit/Keddit/Elvis operator/task.md

 Insert an elvis operator in the condition check inside `changeFragment()` method.
 Note, that a more safe way to implement this would be to exclude Null from the possible argument value of the `changeFragment`, forcing `cleanStack` to have a value.
 This approach will be used in the following tasks, but for now is violated to provide an example of usage.

-Insert the Elvis operator here to make sure the value of `cleanStack` is always provided.
+<div class='hint'>Insert the Elvis operator here to make sure the value of cleanStack is always provided.</div>